|

 If you took a poll now, the skeptics should far outnumber the

 believers.
 However, new discoveries are coming forth daily.
-In

-easier, cheaper and more efficiently.
+create diamonds easier, cheaper and more efficiently.

 The world of alchemy opens many new exciting challenges to mankind,